alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_django.md

 4. Make sure you have all the required modules for your project installed into your virtual environment (including Django).

-1. Generate a `requirements.txt` file if your project doesn't already have one by running `pip freeze > requirements.txt` in the root of the local folder.
+1. Generate a `requirements.txt` file if your project does not already have one by running `pip freeze > requirements.txt` in the root of the local folder.

     Add the following lines to the `requirements.txt` file.